jb-diplom/Big-Data/README.md

 # Big-Data
-Python project to scraping RSS news feeds, derive topic maps and analye sentiment.
-Visualization in Jupyter
+Python project to scrape RSS news feeds, derive topic maps and analye sentiment.
+Multiple visualizations are displayed in a Jupyter Notebook